priolo/jon/README.md

 ### MUTATORS

-- The only functions that change the STATE
+- the only functions that can replace one STATE with another STATE
+  (STATEs are by themselves immutable)
 - They accept a STATE and possibly a paylod and return the new modified STATE

 So if you were to have a STATE: